kirillbb/kirillbb/README.md

 Hi everyone, I'm a dotnet developer from Kharkiv

 I'm looking to work remotely or in an office.
-(Don't mind moving to another city) Practice and experience is important to me.
+Practice and experience is important to me.
 I intend to grow and benefit people and company.

 <p align="center">